- Food and Cooking

 Slow cooker game pie recipe

 Here is a game pie that I cooked in my slow cooker, served with sweet potato and swede mash with red cabbage.
-Game is known to sometimes be tough meat, but in the slow cooker it is so tender and soft.
+The game is known to sometimes be tough meat, but in the slow cooker, it is so tender and soft.